KLab-UT/sequence-processing-intro/README.md

 ```

 ## Create and analyze an amino acid alignment
+You should create a script that will convert the DNA sequence alignment in fasta format to an amino acid sequence alignment in fasta format.
+You should then add the number of variable sites in the protein alignment to the "log.txt" file.

+> note: You can use any scripting language and tools to do this, but I recommend writing the script in python.

 Above you became familiar with a DNA sequence alignment stored in fasta format.
 Protein sequences can also be stored in fasta format.
 The extension ".fasta" is general, and can be used for any type of sequence alignment (DNA, RNA, or protein).
 Alternative extensions can specify whether you are working with nucleotides (".fna") or amino acids (".faa").
 For part of this activity, you will convert the DNA sequences to amino acid sequences.
 You will use the skills you have developed in computer science along with the knowledge you've gained from biology classes to write a script in python that will translate these sequences.

 Although there are several ways to address this exercise, I recommend using the python package [Biopython](https://biopython.org/).
 This package contains tools that can be used in computational molecular biology.
 [Here](http://biopython.org/DIST/docs/tutorial/Tutorial.html#sec2) is a useful tutorial for using Biopython.
 I will draw from this tutorial below.